scrumble-nl/react-quick-toaster/README.md

 export default withToaster(MyComponent);
 ```
-Third add toaster to your props interface:
+3\. if you are using typescript, add toaster to your interface:
 ```typescript jsx
 import React from 'react';
 import {withToaster, IToast} from 'scrumble-nl/quick-toaster'; // here